ChrisCooper0/PinPoint/README.md

 ### // TO DO
 ### // Clean up and refactor functions to ES6+
-### // Update UI using Scss and compile back to CSS
 ### // Add functionality for markers to show distance between random location and clicked location